-Florida has one of the largest numbers of citizen by population on disability benefits.
-However, because over two million Floridians identify as disabled, more applications are received each year, leading to a lower disability approval rating than the national average.
+Florida has one of the largest numbers of citizen by population that are on disability benefits.
+However, because over two million Floridians identify as disabled, more and more disability benefits applications are received each year by the Social Security Administration (SSA) which leads to a lower disability approval rating in Florida compared to the national average.

-This means that applicants should take as many measures as possible to be sure that their applications are correctly filed and mistake-free.
+This means that Florida disability benefits applicants should take as many measures as possible to ensure that their applications are correctly filed and mistake-free.

-Below are the main Social Security offices near St. Petersburg, FL as well as methods you can utilize today to help improve your application process.
+Below, you can find the information for the main Social Security Office in St. Petersburg, FL as well as that of St. Petersburg's ODAR Office.
+We also detail the specific methods you can utilize today from these Social Security offices near you that can ultimately help improve your application process.

 Address: 30 Dr M.L.K.
 Jr. St South, St. Petersburg, FL 33701